mcook42/Virtual-World-for-Reddit/Documents/README.md

 2. People with a Reddit account:

- In addition to viewing Reddit content, this stackholder will be able to:
+ In addition to viewing Reddit content, this stakeholder will be able to:

  * Create posts.